Seagate/cortx-prvsnr/docs/Architecture/Test-Guidelines.md

 * Test Suite and Test Module are always directories and Test Case is a python file with one or more methods implemented.

 * Each Test Suite (sub-directories) may contain a config file `pytest.ini` which would ideally contain the file names inside that directory.
   * This is an option to make testing easier.
-As we add or remove more files in future to a particular directory, the file names can be listed here and only those would be executed.
+As we add or remove more files in future to a particular directory, the file names can be listed here and only those would be run.
   * Removing any file name from `pytest.ini` will not have an overall effect in execution of that Test Module.
 This is only for testing the methods in given Test Suite.

   * Example, say a Test Suite (sub-directory named `pre_deploy`) has 5 files, and only 2 have to be tested new, then it can included as,